 The Host Authority's role is critical to the effectiveness and efficiency of the WPP, it is responsible for the day to day management of the Pool and takes ownership of managing and progressing the WPP's activities and endeavours.
-The size and nature of the Pool means that the Host Authority is responsible for a broad, and ever changing, range of activities and responsibilities, these include organising and facilitating the WPP's trainings days to formulating and submitting the WPP's 'Pooling Update' submissions to the Department for Levelling Up, Housing and Communities & Local Government (DLUHC).
+The size and nature of the Pool means that the Host Authority is responsible for a broad, and ever changing, range of activities and responsibilities, including organising and facilitating WPP training sessions to formulating and submitting the WPP's 'Pooling Update' submissions to the Ministry of Housing, Communities and Local Government (MHCLG).